Stitch Labs Review

-- Poor functionality outside the US: If you are not an American company, I would strongly recommend reading this article from Stitch’s support base.
-There are numerous users who’ve complained about how Stitch performs outside the US, with its lack of currency conversion, and no native support for inclusive taxation.
+- Poor Functionality Outside The US: If you are not an American company, I would strongly recommend reading this article from Stitch’s support base.
+Numerous users have complained about how Stitch performs outside the US with its lack of currency conversion and no native support for inclusive taxation.

-- System speed: Even a few of the favorable reviews I’ve found admit that the software runs slow occasionally.
+- System Speed: Even a few of the favorable reviews I’ve found admit that the software runs slow on occasion.

-- Easy to Use: Many users have praised the software for being easy to learn, easy to use, and easy to integrate with their existing sales channels and shipping solutions.
+- Easy To Use: Though not a universal sentiment, users have praised the software for being easy to learn, easy to use, and easy to integrate with their existing sales channels and shipping solutions.

-- Great Customer Support: The general consensus is that Stitch’s support staff is friendly and helpful.
+- Great Customer Support: The consensus is that Stitch’s support staff is friendly and helpful.

-- Multiple Integrations: Numerous customers have expressed their appreciation for the variety of integrations that are available.
+- Multiple Integrations: Numerous customers have expressed their appreciation for the variety of available integrations.